Measurement-Device-Independenization of Quantum Key Distribution Protocols: Measurement-device-independenization of prepare-measure QKD protocols

-The discussions of protocols emplying more than two bases are similar.
-It is worth noting that the efficiency of a general protocol might not be higher than the BB84 type protocol, which employs mutually unbiased bases, while the optimal strategy for the eavesdroppers and thus the secure bounds for the legitimated partner might need to recalculate.
+The discussions of protocols employing more than two bases are similar.
+It is worth noting that the efficiency of a general protocol might not be higher than the BB84 type protocol, which employs mutually unbiased bases, while the optimal strategy for the eavesdroppers and thus the secure bounds for the legitimate partner might need to recalculate.
 Despiteness, the theoretical feasibility of the scheme for coding by general states is verified.
 Most of the prepare-measure QKD protocols can be measurement-device-independenized by the scheme.
 It might not be surprising that the scheme can be modified for entanglement-based protocols.

-\section{Photon-number-adding attack, Photon number purification scheme and practical implement}
+\section{Photon-number-adding attack, Photon number purification scheme, and practical implement}

-In this section, we will investigate photon-number-adding(PNA) attack, which is exactly Trojan horse attack when applying in DDI protocols, and provide a solution called photon-number-purification(PNP) scheme.
-Then we will modify the BB84 type protocol for practical settings.
+In this section, we will investigate the photon-number-adding(PNA) attack, which is exactly the Trojan horse attack when applied in DDI protocols, and provide a solution called the photon-number-purification(PNP) scheme.
+Then we will modify the BB84-type protocol for practical settings.